Identification of Dyestuff From Unknown Dyed Samples

 Observation Inference Remarks

-No pink color Absence of naphthol color The reactive dye may present
+No pink color Absence of naphthol color Reactive dyes may present

-Experiment no: 04: The sample is wormed in a dry test tube with chloroform or benzene.
+Experiment No: 04: The sample is warmed in a dry test tube with chloroform or benzene.

 Observation Inference Remarks

-No colored solution Absence of naphthol color The reactive dye may present
+No colored solution Absence of naphthol color Reactive dyes may present

-Experiment no: 05: The sample is treated with cold concentrated H2SO4 and diluted with water carefully sliding into the test tube.
+Experiment No: 05: The sample is treated with cold concentrated H2SO4 and diluted with water carefully sliding it into the test tube.

 Observation Inference Remarks